 Volunteers make a difference!
-We rely on the hard work, love and commitment of our volunteers in all of our programs.
+We rely on the hard work, love, and commitment of our volunteers.

 Volunteer Age Guidelines

 - Age 16 and older: can volunteer with no special supervision.

 - Age 13 to 15: must volunteer with an adult that is 18 years or older.
 This adult must also go through the volunteer training process.